Frequently Asked Questions

 Day Trips and things to do in Bali, thanks to tripadvisor.

-By all means tip staff if you feel like you wish to.
-It is not expected or required but very much appreciated.
-Rather than tipping individual staff, we suggest leaving a tip with the manager for equal distribution to all staff.
-We do provide bonuses to staff, and welcome your feedback as a guide to this.
+By all means tip staff if you wish to.
+Tipping is not expected or required but very much appreciated.
+Rather than tipping individual staff, we prefer being able to share tips equally between all staff (including those that you may not see, such as our maintenance guy who works hard behind the scenes) so we have provided a Tip Box for this purpose.
+We do provide bonuses to staff, and welcome your feedback as a guide to this. top